bvelizmera/Reinhardt-s-Raiders-Django-Hackathon/README.md

 ### Wire Frames

-<strong>The wireframes were constructed using Balsamiq in a group call to get feedback on all design choices.
-This was so front-end and back-end could be aligned even from the early stages to think of any pitfalls that could occur<br></strong>
+The wireframes were constructed using Balsamiq in a group call to get feedback on all design choices.
+This was so front-end and back-end could be aligned even from the early stages to think of any pitfalls that could occur<br>

 You can view the wireframes [here](./ReadmeFiles/Wireframes/CampusCampfire.pdf)